fintechstudios/ververica-platform-k8s-operator/README.md

 ## Supported Resources

-Since the resources names of K8s and the Ververica Platform somewhat class, the custom VP Resources will all be prefixed with `Vp`.
+Since the resources names of K8s and the Ververica Platform somewhat clash, the custom VP Resources will all be prefixed with `Vp`.

 * `DeploymentTarget` -> `VpDeploymentTarget`